View source: R/mc_variance_function.R

 | mc_variance_function | R Documentation |

-Compute the variance function and its derivatives with respect to regression, dispersion and power parameters.
+Computes the variance function and its derivatives with respect to regression, dispersion, and power parameters.
+This function supports standard power variance functions as well as binomial responses.
+Intended primarily for internal use in model fitting.

 mc_power(mu, power, inverse, derivative_power, derivative_mu)